 We include six different team statistic variables.
 Each variable is calculated as the difference between the initial favorite's average per game statistic and the initial underdog's average per game statistic.
-Therefore, each variable takes a positive value if the initial favorite's average per game statistic is greater than the initial underdog's average per game statistic, and negative if the initial underdog's is greater.
+Therefore, each variable takes a positive value if the initial favorite's average per game statistic is greater than the initial underdog's average per game statistic, and vice versa.
 We calculate all of the values using each game played that season up to, but not including, the current week.
-The six statistics used are average passing yards per game, average rushing yards per game, average yards allowed on defense per game, average points scored, average points given up, and average turnover advantage per game.
+The six statistics used are average passing yards per game, average rushing yards per game, average yards allowed on defense per game.